diwakarChapagain/adobe_test/README.md

 How many circular primes are there below one million?
 ```
+#Reason I have Choosen This problem is, Prime Number solutions are one of the popular math problem. and its very logical to think in coding prespective
-# To Run the Solution for Circular Prime Numbers
+#To Run the Solution for Circular Prime Numbers

 go to the Poject folder in Command line and Run Node
 ```